eProsima/all-docs/source/dds-suite/dds_suite.rst

 Fast DDS QoS Profiles Manager
 -----------------------------

-Fast DDS QoS Profiles Manager CLI can be directly call in the Docker container.
+Fast DDS QoS Profiles Manager CLI can be directly called in the Docker container.
 Please, run the following command to display the CLI usage:

 .. code-block:: bash